Saskia Reeves

-Saskia Reeves (born 16 August 1961) is a British actress, known for her roles in films including Close My Eyes (1991), I.D.
-(1995), and Our Kind of Traitor (2016), in the 2000 miniseries Frank Herbert's Dune, and in TV series, including as a series regular in Luther (2010), Shetland (2016), and Slow Horses (2022–present).
+Saskia Reeves (born 16 August 1961) is a British actress.
+She has appeared in films including Close My Eyes (1991), I.D.
+(1995) and Our Kind of Traitor (2016).
+On television she has appeared in the 2000 miniseries Frank Herbert's Dune and as a series regular in Luther (2010), Shetland (2016) and Slow Horses (2022–present).

 Early life and education

 Saskia Reeves was born on 16 August 1961 to a Dutch mother and English father, and brought up in Twickenham and Paddington, London.
 Reeves attended the Lady Eleanor Holles School in Hampton.

 According to Reeves, her father was an actor, writer and singer.
 As a teenager, while her parents did not encourage her, she and her sister attended weekend acting workshops "for a laugh".
-Reeves was faring poorly in secondary school, missing classes and not doing homework, and didn't take her university-qualifying A-level exams.
+Reeves was faring poorly in secondary school, missing classes and not doing homework, and did not take her university-qualifying A-level exams.
 She discovered "drama school" as an alternative to university that didn't require A-levels; it sounded like "brilliant fun" and would give her three years to figure out her future.
 She attended London's Guildhall School of Music and Drama.
 She then worked for a year and a half as a waitress before getting a "decent job in a theatre in Wales", followed by other jobs, until she concluded, "I could earn a living at this".